ColeSohn/cs131_notes_dev/_chapters/recognition/detecting_objects_by_parts.md

       <img src="{{ site.baseurl }}/assets/images/deformable4.png">
       <div class="figcaption">Global Filter and an Example of a Part Filter of Human Body and Face</div>
     </div>

-    ![Global Filter and an Example of a Part Filter of Human Body and Face](deformable4.png "fig:") [fig:]

     Cole’s notes (31-37) {#coles-notes-31-37 .unnumbered}
     ====================